brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 #### Fetching Manifests From Github

-You could define your Kubernetes `yaml` manifests directly in Spinnaker, like you did previously for `nginx`, and that works fine, but we lose the benefits of having these manifests versioned with our code, and potentially even making changes to these files in Github trigger a pipeline execution.
+You could define your Kubernetes `yaml` manifests directly in Spinnaker, like you did previously for `nginx`, and that works fine, but you lose the benefits of having these manifests versioned with your code, and potentially even making changes to these files in Github trigger a pipeline execution.

 For this sample service, you will make Spinnaker fetch the files directly from the Github repository you created previously.
 This repo has two manifest files: `service.yaml` and `deployment.yaml`, so you will create two stages in this pipeline you just configured, one to deploy the service, and another to create the Kubernetes `service`.